How to Open PDF in New Window ASP.NET C# with IronPDF

 }

 The code above uses [HttpGet].
 If you were creating this PDF after a user submitted a form, you would likely use the [HttpPost] attribute.
-This ensures your readers know the difference between a simple request and submitting a post request containing data.
+This ensures you know the difference between a simple request and submitting a post request containing data.

 For WebForms applications using a Literal control or Literal tag, you can embed the PDF viewer directly on the current page: